philexlive/mikaDigiT/README.md

 # MikaMakiLite
-A simple telegram bot using AI
+A simple Telegram bot using AI